Perspective | She’s been growing her hair for 17 years. On Thursday, she’ll cut it off for charity.

 “It’s something that in just two minutes will happen,” she said.

-Attempting this record isn’t like doing the most jumping jacks or swimming the English Channel, one that if you fail you can regroup and try again.
+Attempting this record isn’t like doing the most jumping jacks or swimming the English Channel, categories in which, if you fail, you can regroup and try again.

 “After that haircut, it’s over,” Riya said.

-But something else will begin for Zahab: Trying to decide on a new hair style.
+But something else will begin for Zahab: trying to decide on a new hairstyle.

 Shave and a haircut